-2) Brush twice a day, once in the morning and again at bedtime, and always supervise children, especially those under seven.
+2) Using a children's toothbrush - brush twice a day, once in the morning and again at bedtime, and always supervise children, especially those under seven.
 Make it fun for them by using a Halloween-themed sticker chart to mark when they’ve completed brushing.
 Ensure children brush for two minutes each time to beat nasty plaque.
 Have an egg-timer to keep on track and challenge your little ones to run out the clock.

-3) Toothpaste can be magical if you use the right kind.
-Children over seven should use toothpaste with 1350-1500ppm of fluoride whilst those under seven should stick to no more than 1000ppm of fluoride.
-Remember, young ones only need a pea-sized amount of toothpaste.
+3) Infant Toothpaste can be magical if you use the right kind.
+Children over seven should use kids toothpaste with 1350-1500ppm of fluoride whilst those under seven should stick to no more than 1000ppm of fluoride.
+Remember, young ones only need a pea-sized amount of Infant tooth paste.
 Encourage them to spit out excess toothpaste but not to rinse with lots of water because it will wash away the fluoride, making it less effective.

 4) Visit the dentist or hygienist regularly, beginning when your child’s milk teeth appear.
 This will help children to become familiar and help prevent decay and identify any risks from an early age.